arenaxr/arena-robot/README.md

  - `dev_path`: Required.
 Path to the I2C dev file device.
 For example, the first I2C port on the Raspberry Pi is `/dev/i2c-1`.
  - `gpio_path`: Required.
 Path to the GPIO dev file device.
 For example, the first I2C port on the Raspberry Pi is `/dev/gpiochip0`.
+ - `rst_pin`: Required.
+Pin (integer) on `gpio_path` connected to the `I2C_RST` pin on all of the sensors.
  - `lpn_pins`: Required.
-Array of pins (integers) on `gpio_path` connected to Lpn pins on the sensor.
+Array of pins (integers) on `gpio_path` connected to `Lpn` pins on each sensor.
 The array must be present, and at least one pin must be specified or the service won't initialized any sensors.
+Sensors will be initialized and addressed in te order if this array.

 ### arenavideocall